c-andy-martin/tcf-words/README.md

 TCF Overhead Words
 OpenLP database

-I copy the files by doing:
+For a push, I copy the files from the openlp to the git repo by doing:

 rsync -avz /home/andy/.local/share/openlp .

-Switch the order to copy from the git repo to the openlp data directory.
+For a pull, copy them from the git repo back to the openlp dir:

+rsync -avz ./openlp /home/andy/.local/share/openlp`